Design: Course Planning

 The designing phase is key to the development process.
 This is where you map out your course, work on learning outcomes and assessments, develop a course schedule and of course, learn more about our LMS, Moodle.

-The following documents outline the process.
-See the 'Design phase'.
+The following documents outline the course planning process:

 Wondering what the process is to get started?
 Looking for a template or a planning guide?
 Look no further than our in-house developed guides and templates.